pxfskjp/eCommerce-React/README.md

 The root directory contains backend (server and database) code as well as the use-my-tools React App, which contains the front end (client app) code.

-## Styling
-Most of the UI styling is done in plain CSS.
-The organizational pattern for css files is as follows:
-- A component that uses CSS styling has a single CSS file that styles its elements
-- A component's corresponding CSS file is located in a directory called `css` located in the same parent directory as the component

-A few components, such as some Material UI components, use MUI class styling, wich classes defined in a styles function that returns an object containing the relevant classes.
-This styles function will be located in the same file as the parent component where the MUI component is rendered.

 ## Backend Server:

 The backend server is built with express and Node.js.
 In the root directory, 'server.js' contains the code that configures the backend express server and defines the base URLs for the various API categories. 'server.js' also imports Firebase config variables and uses Firebase Authentication to authenticate requests before allowing them to access the API. 'index.js' imports 'server.js' and initializes the server listener on the designated port.